openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 instance -- it is stored in a special class "test creation parameters", see about it below in the section TODO.

+Note that the result of this function is a `class`, not an `instance` of a class.
+Also note that the function receives list of action `classes`, not `instances` -- the instances of test action classes are created when the instance of the test case class is created.

 The class of the test case for a test is always inherited from the abstract interface class `OTETestCaseInterface`.
 It is derived from the abstract interface class `OTETestStagesStorageInterface`, so it has the